astefanutti/camel-cdi/README.md

 #### Camel Events to CDI Events

-Camel provides a series of [management events][] that can be subscribed to for listening to Camel context, service, route and exchange events.
+Camel provides a set of [management events][] that can be subscribed to for listening to Camel context, service, route and exchange events.
 This version of Camel CDI seamlessly translates these Camel events into CDI events that can be observed using CDI [observer methods][], e.g.:

 ```java
 void onContextStarting(@Observes CamelContextStartingEvent event) {